Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 $ hs cluster use example-cluster
 ```

-Make sure, you have a local copy of the training data that you would like to submit.
+Make sure you have a local copy of the training data that you want to submit.

 ```
 $ head external-model-data.csv